SamAkinbile/Emarket/README.md

 ![alt text](/media/product_card.png)

 - Each product card shows an image of the product, its title, excerpt and price.
-- If the user is a superuser, edit and delete buttons will appear at the bottom of the product card.
 - The products page is fully responsive, adjusting how many products are on each row depending on the user's screen size.
 - A sort box is located on the products page where users can sort all products by price in ascending or descending order and by title (A-Z).